Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 These are major features in an industry that must compete neck to neck on technology points.
-You might say one has SSD and another has not for example, but there no real way to overcome a tried and tested feature such as custom optimization on Turbo A2 Hosting servers.
+You might say one has NVMe storage and another has not for example, but there no real way to overcome a tried and tested feature such as custom optimization on Turbo A2 Hosting servers.

-This is not to say that BlueHost is a terrible web hosting service provider, especially since it’s officially still an officially recommended WordPress.org host.
+This is not to say that BlueHost is a terrible provider, especially since it’s officially still an officially recommended WordPress.org host.
 However, when it comes to a comparison between these two big names in the business, I can find no option but to recommend A2 Hosting.

 Founder of WebHostingSecretRevealed.net (WHSR) - a hosting review trusted and used by 100,000's users.
 More than 15 years experience in web hosting, affiliate marketing, and SEO.
 Contributor to ProBlogger.net, Business.com, SocialMediaToday.com, and more.